 TCR Screening Services

 Test your therapeutic antibodies in immunohistochemistry against a broad panel of normal frozen human tissue types in order to determine potential unintended binding.

 Our non-GLP TCR services are designed on the FDA recommendation outlined in their "Points to Consider in the Manufacture and Testing of Monoclonal Antibody Products for Human Use".

-LS-F12006 is a 96-well enzyme-linked immunosorbent assay (ELISA) for the Quantitative detection of Human MAX in samples of Cell Culture Supernatants, Plasma, Serum and Tissue Homogenates.
+LS-F12006 is a 96-well enzyme-linked immunosorbent assay (ELISA) for the Quantitative detection of Human MAX in samples of Plasma and Serum.
 It is based upon a Sandwich assay principle and can be used to detect levels of MAX as low as 0.156 nanograms per millilter.

 Due to their limited shelf life, LSBio ELISA kits are not typically stocked as finished goods.
 Upon receipt of an order each kit is assembled and tested to ensure that it meets specifications before shipping.
 Minor changes may occur to the Range, Sensitivity, and Precision.
 In the event of a significant change the order would be confirmed with the customer before shipping ELISA kit lot numbers reflect the date of final assembly and testing for each specific kit rather than a bulk manufactured lot.
 All kits are tested to confirm that they fall within their defined Inter- and Intra- assay coefficient of variation.

 MAX ElisaKit, BHLHd4 ElisaKit, BHLHd5 ElisaKit, BHLHd6 ElisaKit, BHLHd8 ElisaKit, MYC associated factor X ElisaKit, ORF1 ElisaKit, Protein max ElisaKit, BHLHd7 ElisaKit, MAX protein ElisaKit, Myc-associated factor X ElisaKit